1. Narrative

 "I hear America singing, the varies carols I hear,

-Those of mechanics, each one singing his as it sh
+Those of mechanics, each one singing his as it should be blithe and strong,

 The carpenter singing his as he measures his plank or beam,